micans/bash-utils/README.md

 ### Apparix
 In the beginning the system was called Apparix; it was implemented in C, and shipped with bash wrapper functions and completion code.
-The C code was not really needed (although it must consumes many fewer CPU cycles).
+The C code was not really needed (although it must consume many fewer CPU cycles).
 Its reimplementation was called apparish.
 Then Martin added appari-fish to the family.